danchoys-d2f/ios-project-culture/Categories/ProjectStructure.md

 ## Sort order

 All groups, containing lists of homogeneous items should be sorted alphabetically.
-This includes, but is not limited by the following:
+This includes, but is not limited to the following:

 * All subgroups of the __Components/__ group
 * __Modules/__